EndangeredMassa/endangeredmassa.github.com/_posts/2013-10-13-managing-a-project.md

 Now that everything is ready to be used, go back to each Pull Request included in the recent release.
-Add a comment to each of them specifying which version they were included.
+Add a comment to each of them specifying which version they were included, linked to the changelog: `published in [1.2.3](https://github.com/user/project/blob/master/CHANGELOG.md#123)`

 This allows viewers of the Pull Request easy reference to which version they need (or higher) in order to use the features described in the Pull Request.